How Swimming Saved Michael Phelps: An ADHD Story

-Here, the mother of history’s most decorated Olympic athlete, Michael Phelps, explains how he overcame and harnessed his ADHD symptoms as a young swimmer and student.
-Need some parenting advice?
-Likewise, the parents of “Extreme Makeover” star Ty Pennington and world record-breaking climber Danielle Fisher offer inspiration and strategies.
+Michael Phelps is history’s most decorated Olympic athlete.
+He also has ADHD.
+Here, his mother explains how he overcame and harnessed his ADHD symptoms as a young swimmer and student.
+Likewise, the parents of “Extreme Makeover” star Ty Pennington and world record-breaking climber Danielle Fisher offer parenting advice, inspiration, and strategies.

 What does it take to succeed despite attention deficit hyperactivity disorder (ADHD)?